-The concurrent use of nonocular medications that do not have a substantial effect on the pupil, accommodative properties, or retinal function of the eye will be permitted during the study if a stable dosing regimen is established.
+The concurrent use of non-ocular medications that do not have a substantial effect on the pupil, accommodative properties, or retinal function of the eye is permitted during the study if a stable dosing regimen is established.
 The dosing regimen is not considered to be stable if a patient starts, stops, or changes the dose/drug during the study.